Trump administration will use SNAP contingency fund to pay partial food stamp benefits

 Justice Department lawyers separately told the court that the administration will "fulfill its obligation to expend the full amount of SNAP contingency funds" by providing states with information on Monday that they can use to calculate benefits due to each eligible household.

+Sen. Amy Klobuchar of Minnesota, the top Democrat on the Senate Committee on Agriculture, Nutrition and Forestry, pushed the administration to transfer money from other programs to fully fund November benefits, saying the courts "have made it clear" that the government has the authority to do so.

+"It is not enough to do the bare minimum — the administration should stop playing politics with hunger and use all available resources to ensure Americans can put food on the table," Klobuchar said in a statement.
-The filing came in response to an order issued by Judge John McConnell.
-McConnell is overseeing a case brought by a coalition of nonprofits and municipalities who are seeking to force the Trump administration to use the contingency funds to cover November SNAP benefits.

-On Friday, McConnell ordered the Trump administration to tap into the fund to cover the lapse in SNAP funding caused by the shutdown.
-The judge gave the government until noon on Monday to file a status update about the distribution of the funds.
+The USDA filing came in response to an order issued by Judge John McConnell, who is overseeing the case brought by nonprofits and municipalities in Rhode Island.
+Last Friday, McConnell ordered the Trump administration to tap into the fund to cover the lapse in SNAP funding caused by the shutdown.
+The judge gave the government until Monday to file a status update about the distribution of the funds.

 In a separate case in Massachusetts, two dozen states and the District of Columbia filed suit to get the administration to use the contingency funds.
 The judge in that case agreed with their argument that the government is required to use the money and likewise asked for an update by Monday.